tfabris/BlueGigaEmpeg/README.md

   the car stereo AFTER the blue LED on the BlueGigaEmpeg module goes out.
 Look for the device "empeg Car" and pair it.

-- When the pairing is completed, turn the volume all the way up to 0.0 db on the empeg front panel.
-From now on, control the the overall volume level from the car stereo controls.
+- When the pairing is completed, set the volume.
+With the car stereo volume still turned down to a low level, turn the volume on the empeg Car front panel all the way up to 0.0 db.
+Then gently increase the volume on the car stereo to the desired listening level.
+From now on, control the the overall volume level from the car stereo controls and leave the empeg set to 0.0 db.
+  Note that there are features in the Hijack kernel for setting the volume level on startup, so if the empeg keeps booting into a low volume mode, check the Hijack kernel settings for "Volume Level on Boot" and set it to "Previous".

 Car and empeg should be playing nicely together now, assuming everything else is working correctly.
 Audio from the empeg comes out of your car stereo's speakers, the car stereo's track change controls will change tracks on the empeg, and the track titles will appear on the car stereo's screen.

-If there is good audio, but the track change controls and track titles do not work, see the section titled ["Test AVRCP behavior and set serial port crossover jumpers if needed"](#test-avrcp-behavior-and-set-serial-port-crossover-jumpers-if-needed).
+If there is good audio, but commands such as next/previous track and play/pause don't work, and if track titles do not display on your car stereo (if your stereo has this ability for Bluetooth), then there may be a simple fix for this.
+See the section titled ["Test AVRCP behavior and set serial port crossover jumpers if needed"](#test-avrcp-behavior-and-set-serial-port-crossover-jumpers-if-needed).

 ###  Normal operation: